kirti167/Loginsystem/README.md

 # Loginsystem
 I developed this login system using python with django framework basically contains the signin,signup,reset password,forget password functionalities.
 SETUP VIRTUAL VENV
  Navigate to where you want to keep your django projects.
-I use D://DjangoProjects/ Create  folder or whatever you want to name the project.
+ Create  folder or whatever you want to name the project.
  Create a virtual environment to run the project in.
  Typically I call it "venv" but you can call it something else if you like.
 Doesn't matter. djangoproject_venv for example.